Valley Station, Louisville

-Valley Station is a former census-designated place in southwest Jefferson County, Kentucky, United States.
+Valley Station, Kentucky is a former census-designated place in southwestern Jefferson County, Kentucky, United States.
 The population was 22,946 at the 2000 census.
 When the government of Jefferson County merged with the city of Louisville, Kentucky in 2003, residents of Valley Station also became citizens of Louisville Metro.
 As a result, Valley Station is said to be a neighborhood within the city limits of Louisville by local media.
 It was named for its location in the valley between Muldraugh Hill and the Knobs.

 The area was first settled in the mid-nineteenth century.
 The Salt River Turnpike, today's Dixie Highway, ran through the area.
 Large-scale suburban development occurred in the 1950s and 1960s, similar to nearby Pleasure Ridge Park.
 Valley High School is located in the area.

 Valley Station is home to Riverside, The Farnsley-Moremen Landing and the Levee Trail.